-At Eastern Illinois University, we care about the impact that the COVID-19 (corona virus) pandemic has on our local and global communities, and most especially, for our international students.
+At Eastern Illinois University, we care about the impact that the COVID-19 pandemic has had on our local and global communities, and most especially, for our international students.
 Please check back frequently for updates.

 According to the Department of Homeland Security, schools should continue to abide by SEVP guidance originally issued in March 2020.
 However, OISS staff is currently reviewing this page (1/27/21) and will publish updates soon.